LearnOnDemandSystems/docs/lod-home.md

 # Lab on Demand Documentation

-Welcome to the Lab on Demand documentation, @lab.UserFirstName!
+Welcome to the Lab on Demand platform, @lab.UserFirstName!

+If you're new to the Lab on Demand platform, you should probably get started with one of our Quick Start guides.
+Quick Start guides will allow you to fast track your learning experience, by helping you get up and running with working labs as quickly as possible.

 + **LOD General**
     * [Create a user](lod/create-user.md)